prasannamestha/mykanban/README.md

 # MyKanban

-Beautiful & open-source free personal kanban from the [UiBun](https://uibun.dev) team
+Beautiful & open-source free personal kanban from the [UiBun](https://uibun.dev) team.
+All data is stored in the browser - no login required.

 <img width="1298" alt="image" src="https://github.com/user-attachments/assets/384b9fda-baed-4810-a75c-145180c1fdfe" />